shreenapatel05/RISC_Processor/README.md

   - Each control signal should be implemented using an instance of `MUX32to1_1bit_withE`
 ### Note: The three examples of waveforms is w.r.t three different instructions set given in folder - Example set and their binary fomrat(25bit instruction) in instruction.txt file.

-### How to run the code in EDA playground?
-- Login using your account -> main file is already created -> click on add file option in panel where `design.sv` is created , name it `Processor.v` -> repeat the same and name new file as `instructions.mem`(if you don't name the file as same than change the file in Line 623 in design.sv file) -> paste or write the code as given in repository.
-- After code is ready, on left most side go to the `Tools & simulations` -> Select `Icarus Verliog 12.0` in drop down menu  -> Select or tick on `open EPWAVE after run` -> Click on RUN on top most bar of the page.
-- The title of whole file can be changed from `Share` in the bottom panel -> Write your desired name in orange lined box beside drop down menu.
-- Here, design.sv is the main system design file where each component like ALU, MUX etc is defined, whereas Processor.v contains how the components are interlinked.
-- The instruction.mem consists of 25bit instruction set each, which is supposed to be framed according to the desired output.
-- The testbench.sv readily verify the functionality of a design through simulations i.e. Waveform.